Skip to main content

 Dhokla

-A steamed, spongy Gujarati snack made from fermented rice and split chickpea batter, typically topped with mustard seeds, curry leaves, and grated coconut - light yet satisfying.
+A steamed, spongy Gujarati snack made from fermented rice and split chickpea batter, usually finished with a tempering of mustard seeds, curry leaves, and grated coconut.

 Pav Bhaji